WT000/Bank-Simulator/README.md

 Always git pull / fetch the upstream when you want to work on the project in case someone has made changes.
 Always pull before pushing your own changes too!

+# CODE FORMATTING
+When coding, make sure you follow standards and general practices:
+ClassName
+methodName
+Don't start classes or methods with a number
+Don't use confusing variable names
+Space out code where needed, make sure it's readable to everyone

 # TODO (will be removed)
 GitHub actions to automatically build maven and run tests on push